Jespjon/VisionSystemForAnAutonomousRailwayMaintenanceVehicle/README.md

 The vision and GPS node outputs can be fetched from the `vision_topic` and `gps_topic` respectively.
 The output image from the vision node is provided in the `vision_image_topic`.
 The input image from the active camera is published by the camera node to the `camera_topic`.

-Some information and usable ROS commands are provided in the ´ROSCommands.txt´ file.
-Commands can be sent at runtime to the camera and vision nodes by
+Some information and usable ROS commands are provided in the `ROSCommands.txt` file.
+Commands can be sent at runtime to the camera and vision nodes via the `vision_input_topic` by

 `rostopic pub -1 vision_input_topic vision/vision_input_message [command]`